elvis-darko/Team_Zurich_Capstone_Project/README.md

 ## NOTES ON DATASETS
-The datasets for this project are the train and test data found in the dataset folder.
+The Test data can found in the dataset folder.
+However due to restrictions with uploading more than 100MB of a file with GitHub, the Train dataset can be found and downloaded from this OneDrive : [Train data](https://1drv.ms/u/s!Aqe0ZlYhhcZygTx9MNWcJq75Iow_?e=YVKzxj)
 <br />

 **Train data :** Contains information about 1 million customers.
 There is a column called CHURN that indicates if a client churned or did not churn.
 This is the target.
 You must estimate the likelihood that these clients churned.
 You will use this file to train your model.